 Lesson 4: Buy Quality, Even if it’s Boring

 Once you have about 25K or so, you’re ready to start adding some dividend stocks.
 Stick with big name brand companies!
 These big blue-chips give you money back (dividends) for owning them.
-People like Warren Buffet amassed a fortune buying tried- and-true, and often boring stocks.
-These boring stocks are the “dividend aristocrats”.
+People like Warren Buffet amassed a fortune buying tried-and-true, and often boring stocks.
+These boring stocks are the Dividend Aristocrats and Dividend Champions.

-They are household name-brand and blue-chip stocks that pay dividends of 3% to 5% or more per year, and have seen their share prices increasing some 5% to 10% per year as well.
-So don’t waste your time and money chasing speculative penny-stocks, or implementing risky trading-strategies.
+They are household name-brand and blue-chip stocks that pay dividends of 3% to 5% or more per year, raise their dividends, and have seen their share prices increasing as well.
+So don’t waste your time and money chasing speculative penny-stocks, or implementing risky trading strategies.
 Build upon your index fund and ETF core, with the addition of dividend paying and boring stocks.

 Buy and hold for the long term, and you will be the tortoise that beat the hare to the finish line!